daniilgaltsev/fastai_course/README.md

 - run summary on a model
 - fit model
 ###### notes
-- the sizes didn't align until I change avg pool to also use ceil mode
+- the sizes didn't align until I changed avg pool to also use ceil mode
 - also, now cublas breaks because some operation does not support deterministic, it says to set an env variable, but I guess I'll just add an option to set seed to not be deterministic